amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Backend Architecture/Data Models and Schema.md

 - `language`: Optional String, restricted to "en" or "fa"
 - `updatedAt`: Number (Unix timestamp), required

 UserSettings stores user preferences and is scoped to individual users with a one-to-one relationship.
-The new `language` field allows users to select their preferred interface language, with English ("en") as the default value.
+The `language` field allows users to select their preferred interface language, with English ("en") as the default value.

 ### IncomeCategories Entity
 **Fields:**